dabeaz-course/python-mastery/README.md

 sufficiently complex that they would be bettered covered on their own in a separate course.

+**Q: Why did you release the course?**

+**A:** This course was extensively taught pre-pandemic.
+Post-pandemic, my teaching has shifted towards projects and CS fundamentals.
+However, why let a good course just languish on my computer?

 **Q: How can I help?**

 **A:** If you like the course, the best way to support it is to tell